bucs110b1fall21/final-project-pac-men/README.md

 ### Software Lead - << Jason Lin >>

-<< Worked as integration specialist by developing statrategic procedures and upgrades. >>
+Worked as integration specialist by developing statrategic procedures and upgrades.

 ### Front End Specialist - << Axin Li >>

-<< Front-end lead conducted significant research on how to make sure the presentation of the project looked nice. >>
+The Front End specialist developed the User interface and presentation of the project, and integreated event handling with the back-end's models.

 ### Back End Specialist - << Nicholas Tavormina >>

-<< The back end specialist made sure that the code was compressed and followed our project description. >>
+The Back End Specialist developed the models used within the game and integrated them within the controller.

 ## Testing *(Software Lead)*
-* << One testing strategy we used was to run the code, and whereever theres an error, we would go from there>>
+*  One testing strategy we used was to run the code, and whereever theres an error, we would go from there
-    * << TypeError on line 12.
-We would go to line 12 and try to fix the error. >>
+    *  TypeError on line 12.
+We would go to line 12 and try to fix the error.

 * Your ATP